briansunter/personalsite/content/blog/why-clojure.md

 <link rel="stylesheet" type="text/css" href="https://storage.googleapis.com/app.klipse.tech/css/codemirror.css" />

 # Why Clojure?
+Why not the programming language I'm already using or some other language?

 - Pure functions and immutable data are the easiest units of software to reason about
 - Deep support for immutable data structures
-- S-Expressions and functions are re-usable and composable
+- S-Expressions (parens) are re-usable and composable
-- Great support for destructuring and pattern matching, working with maps in general
+- Great support for destructuring and pattern matching, and working with maps in general
 - Most "features" from other languages can be added as extensions via macros or in terms of the language itself.
-Polymorphism, types, inheritance, pattern matching, etc
+Polymorphism, "types", inheritance, pattern matching, etc
 - Interactive Programming: extremely fast feedback loop and experimentation with the REPL
 - Powerful and simple testing due to emphasis on pure functions
 - Good interop with the worlds most popular languages: Java and Javascript